 Green bean casserole is another Thanksgiving tradition.
 Particularly the classic recipe made with cream of mushroom soup, canned green beans, and crispy fried onions.

 I add in some crispy bacon and cheddar cheese.
-It's an easy upgrade that adds so much satisfying flavor.
+It's an easy upgrade that adds so much flavor.

 9. Sweet Potato Casserole